skyde/Interaction/README.md

 # Windows

+Use the command when in .\kinesis layout to copy the files to the Kinesis Advantage 2:
+Copy-Item -Path .\* -Destination 'D:\active\' -Recurse -Force -Verbose

-TODO: Make the screenshot button map to 'Win Shift S'
+TODO: Make the screenshot button map to 'Win Shifddt S'
 TODO: Make the intl key \ map to a Shift F...

 ## Visual Studio